Clemapfel/jluna/docs/manual.md

 3
 ```

 This is as far at it goes for array-related functionalities of `jluna::Proxy` itself.
+To access the full breadth of features, we need to use `jluna::Array`.

 To transform a `jluna::Proxy` to a `jluna::Array`, we can use `.as`: